 Past performances include invitations to Taiwan National Symphony Orchestra, Cologne Chamber Orchestra, Scottish Chamber Orchestra on tour, Irish Chamber Orchestra

 As a very versatile and capable musician, Gábor Káli is also highly committed to contemporary repertoire, regularly conducting new music and premiering various works across the globe.
 He is in particular greatly appreciated and sought-after for his deep knowledge of Bartók’s works which led him to conduct Budapest Festival Orchestra on tour.

 Gábor Káli was awarded the prestigious Nestlé and Salzburg Festival Young Conductors Award in 2018.
 In the same year he also won first prize at the inaugural Hong Kong International Conducting Competition.

 In 2015, he took up the position of First Kapellmeister and Deputy Music Director of the Nürnberg Staatstheater, conducting Berg’s Wozzeck, Puccini’s La Bohème, Janacek’s From the House of the Dead, Bizet's The Pearl Fishers, Strauss’ Arabella and Verdi’s Otello.

-Gábor Káli started to study piano and conducting at the Franz Liszt Music Academy in Budapest and moved to Berlin from 2004 to 2009 for continue his conducting studies with Prof. Lutz Köhler at the Universität der Künste.
-He joined the Dirigentenforum of the Deutsche Musikrat where he engaged in masterclasses with Kurt Masur, Colin Metters and Sian Edwards.
-He also took part in courses with Peter Eötvös, Bernhard Haitink and David Zinman and the Tonhalle Orchester Zurich.
+He studied piano and conducting at the Franz Liszt Music Academy in Budapest.
+He joined the Dirigentenforum of the Deutsche Musikrat, where he attended masterclasses with Kurt Masur, Colin Metters and Sian Edwards.
+He also took part in courses with Péter Eötvös, Bernhard Haitink, David Zinman and the Tonhalle Orchester Zurich.